mannanshukla/mannanshukla.github.io/resume.md

 ### <span>Participant/Toastmasters</span> <span>2016 - 2018</span>

 Toastmasters is a worldwide nonprofit organization which teaches people of various ages about public speaking.
-Competitions are held and prizes are awarded for good performances.

 - Won 2nd for an improvisation speech
 - Was in the Advanced group from 2017-2018